St. Vincent DePaul serves community during crucial time

 But as resources begin to become scarce, they’ll need the help of the community to donate.

-As the Coronavirus Pandemic continues, many have turned to local food pantries for assistance.
-But as unemployment continues to rise, there’s a greater need from the community to help those who help us.
+As the coronavirus pandemic continues, many have turned to local food pantries for assistance.
+But as unemployment numbers continue to rise, there’s a greater need from the community to help those who help us.

 “The demand for help is enormous.
 It is just going up daily and we are trying to keep up as best as possible,” said Jessica Anthony from St. Vincent DePaul.

 “There are families that have never seen poverty before that are now on unemployment and just finding a new struggle that they’ve never seen.
-So they’re turning to us and that’s what we are here for,” said Anthony.
+So they’re turning to us and that’s what we are here for,” Anthony said.

 Dr. Taneja says there are ways for you to help.

 “Call, help give financially or physically.
-Either way I think it’s a humble thought,” said Dr. Taneja.
+Either way, I think it’s a humble thought,” Dr. Taneja said.

-Along with Taneja, Anthony says that she is grateful for those who have contributed.
+Along with Dr. Taneja, Anthony says she is grateful for those who have contributed.

 “People are stepping up to the plate and people are coming together in a time of crises and a time of need.
-A lot of our website have been utilized which has been great,” said Anthony.
+A lot of our website have been utilized, which has been great,” Anthony said.

 The hope is, more people are encouraged to step up and help.